cheryllfid-s/data-science-guest-experience/README.md

   {"complaint_text": "The food was too expensive and not tasty"}
 ]
 ```
-Response:
+- Response:
-- A JSON response with an array of complaint analyses, the ratio of severe complaints, and the total number of complaints.
+A JSON response with an array of complaint analyses, the ratio of severe complaints, and the total number of complaints.

-5. /segment (method: POST)
+### 6. /segment - Segments guests into clusters and provides trait-based segment labels.
-Segments guests into clusters and provides trait-based segment labels.
+- Method: POST

-- Example:
+Example:
 ```json
 {
   "age_group": "25 - 34 years old",